 On a mission to assemble the best golf kit possible?
 Read about the best golf watches, best golf bags, best golf shoes and the best drivers on T3.
 Don't let the bad weather deter you from playing your favourite sport: the best golf waterproofs will keep you dry, even if it's pouring down on the green.

 Choosing the best golf ball for you

+What type of golf ball should you be using?
+It's important to understand how golf balls vary, so that you have an idea of which ones are worth investing your budget in.
 The main thing you need to think about when it comes to buying golf balls is 'squidge'.
 That doesn't sound very technical, but we're simply talking about the difference between soft and hard golf balls.